Where is the 2022 Super Bowl? Location, city, stadium, date, halftime show, TV channel, future Super Bowl sites - NBC Sports

-With Week 18 of the 2021-22 NFL Football season concluding tonight with a critical matchup between the Los Angeles Chargers and Las Vegas Raiders, it’s time to look ahead to the 2022 Super Bowl.
+The 2022 NFL Playoffs start today which means it’s time to look ahead to the 2022 Super Bowl.
 See below for all you need to know about Super Bowl 2022 including where the the Big Game takes place this year, the date, stadium, future locations, how to watch on TV, and much more.

-RELATED: NFL Week 17 scores, standings, playoff picture 2021: Packers clinch No. 1 seed in NFC; Bengals win AFC North
+RELATED: NFL playoff schedule 2022: Bracket, dates, times, TV channels for every game

 Where will the Super Bowl be played this year?